confidence-engine/Confidence-Engine/docs/kids_explainer.md

 ## 8) A tiny example story
 - The news says: “Builders are launching something big on Ethereum this week.”
 - The price is still flat today.
-- Tracer Bullet says: “News is sunny but the thermometer is cool.
+- Confidence Engine says: “News is sunny but the thermometer is cool.
 ETH might warm up soon.”
 - It writes a short plan and saves it.
 If chat is on, it sends a friendly message.

 ---